andrew-healey/context-compression/README.md

   --no_use_compile
 ```

+Result: didn't fix it.
+I don't know why 128 heads diverges.
+I wonder if flashattention would solve this.

 Result: Generally, seems like loss is basically log-linear in the number of heads.
 So doubling the number of heads will decrease the loss by a certain margin.